 Depending on the sort of scratching noises you’re hearing, you might be able to figure out what kind of wildlife is living in your home.
 Different animals will make different scratching noises, and having a better understanding of what you’re dealing with is always a good idea.

 If the scratching noises seem to occur around the same times every day, especially in the early morning and in the evening, then there’s a good chance that the sounds you’re hearing are squirrels living in your home.
 Squirrels operate on a strict schedule.
-They also behave quite erratically, so you may notice that the scratching noises you’re hearing while occurring around the same times, are also fairly unpredictable.
+They also behave quite erratically, so you may notice that the scratching noises you’re hearing while occurring around the same time most days, can also be unpredictable.

 Finally, there is a small chance that the sound might be coming from bats.
 Bats will generally keep to the uppermost part of your home, making it harder to hear them moving around.
 However, when a bat falls down the walls, they’ll make a scratching noise that sounds like something trying to move up and down.
 If you’re hearing this sound, it means the bat is stuck and distressed, and it’s important to have them removed as soon as possible.

 Many people instinctually get in contact with an organization like the SPCA or the Humane Society when they realize they have wildlife living in their home.
 However, if you’re hearing scratching noises in the walls, that’s an indication that you have animals that are actually living in your house, not animals that have temporarily made an appearance.
 The SPCA is not equipped to find hidden animals.
-When there is wildlife hidden in your home, you need to call a wildlife removal team, who specializes in safe and humane removal of animals.
+When there is wildlife hidden in your home, you need to call a wildlife removal team, who specializes in the safe and humane removal of animals.
+Contacting wildlife removal experts is also important because you'll want to determine how they got there, and make sure they can’t come back.
+Wildlife removal experts inspect your house for entry points, and then they take care of them, making sure the problem is truly dealt with.

 Call Experts Immediately